flakrimjusufi/grpc-with-rest/README.md

 This is a gRPC app build with Go, [gRPC-Gateway](https://github.com/grpc-ecosystem/grpc-gateway) and [ProtoBuff](https://developers.google.com/protocol-buffers) using HTTP as transport layer.
-It was build with the purpose of having both gRPC and RESTful style integrated.
+It was build with the purpose of having both gRPC and REST-ful style integrated and can be used as a template to start a project in gRPC with a SQL database and a UI integrated.

 grpc-with-rest performs a [transcoding of HTTP calls to gRPC](https://cloud.google.com/endpoints/docs/grpc/transcoding) using a proxy server.